yhlink/kssdutils_docs/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Kssdtree
+Kssdutils
 ================================

 Welcome to the Kssdutils documentation!

-Kssdtree is a versatile Python package for genome sketch and distance estimation.
+Kssdutils is a versatile Python package for genome sketch and distance estimation.

 .. toctree::
    :maxdepth: 1